saiyamrajput/100-Days-Of-Python/Day 37/README.md

 # NOTE:

-- The data will be stores on the Pixela website (https://pixe.la/).
+- The data will be stored on the Pixela website (https://pixe.la/).
 - You will need to add you own unique Username and Token ID in "USERNAME" and "TOKEN" parameters and your own Graph ID in "GRAPH_ID" parameter.